 At present most States have a long lead time and expensive capital works program to add to their existing public bed capacity.
-The Queensland Government has for example, a projected public hospital build program of \$17.244 billion with a capital shortfall against allocated funds of \$7.459 billion as found by the Sangster review.21 they should acquire individual Healthscope operations or other private assets such as Toowong Private Hospital and Wesley Hospital for integration into the public system.
+The Queensland Government has for example, a projected public hospital build program of \$17.244 billion with a capital shortfall against allocated funds of \$7.459 billion as found by the Sangster review.

+The Healthscope Administration provides States with the opportunity to carefully consider whether they should acquire individual Healthscope operations or other private assets such as Toowong Private Hospital and Wesley Mission mental health hospitals for integration into the public system.